TheNoobInventor/lego-ev3-segway/README.md

 can be sent to the Segway via the MQTT broker.
 This control method is dubbed **MQTT mode**.

 - **tether control** using the EV3 infrared sensor and beacon.
-In this mode, the segway follows the beacon by first rotating (using a Proportional controller) to reduce the angle between them to approximately 10 degrees, then it translates towards the beacon (using a Proportial
+In this mode, the segway follows the beacon by first rotating (using a Proportional controller) to reduce the angle between them to less than 10 degrees, then it translates towards the beacon (using a Proportial
 Derivative (PD) controller) until it gets close to it then stops.
 This control method is dubbed **beacon mode**, which is shown in the animation below.

 <p align='center'>